 Testing the effectiveness of different advertisements against each other can show you which tactics to stick with.
 You can easily turn different ads off.
 So check in to see which are performing best after a day or two!

 #4: Figure Out Your Budget

 Facebook makes it easy to set and stick to your advertising budget, even when spread across multiple ads.
 There are two different payment models: cost per click (where you only pay when someone clicks through) or cost per views (where you pay based on 1000 views).
 I suggest starting by setting low maximums for your click bids and your daily spending while you figure out what’s working and what isn’t.

 #5: Analyze Your Results

 Facebook Insights is the built-in analytics reporting tool for Facebook ads that link to your page.
 You should familiarize yourself with its information on how potential clients are interacting with your ads.
 If you’re linking to an outside sales page, you’ll need to set up your own tracking with a tool like Google Analytics.
 I find that the key to successful advertising is to stick with it, track your results, and tweak accordingly!

 Remember that if you’re pressed for time or your current ads just aren’t working out, you can always hire a virtual assistant with experience creating Facebook ads!
-If you schedule a free consultation with me, we can come up with a great advertising strategy tailored to your business’ needs.
+Schedule a free consultation with me!
+We can come up with a great advertising strategy tailored to your business’ needs.